AbishSowrirajan/finleap/README.md

 - sudo docker-compose up

 ## Testing is covered automatically when spin up the server using docker-compose up
- - you can check the test results on terminal when docker image is built
+ - you can check the test results on terminal when docker image is built (to manually check the testing give command (go test ./... -v --cover)

 ## Please install Curl in linux machine or test from Postman

 ## sample Curl for Creating City